THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 This subtle and ethereal accompaniment flows lazily

-In this way, music evocatively joins the lyrics, which
+In this way, the music evocatively joins the lyrics, which

 are based on the recurring blues theme of a love made difficult, if not